cbctl/cbctl.github.io/blog/close-grpc-connections.md

 &nbsp;

-Most often the "right thing" has a good reason for being "right", and it was nice to get to see the proof of this one.
+Most often the "right thing" has a good reason for being "right", and it was nice to get to see the reasoning and repercussions of this one.

 Basically: whatever you are opening (files, connections, the fridge), close it.
 With a `defer` if you have one.

+For a full repro of this bug, as well as an illustration of how to set up `pprof` on your service, I have set up a dummy service and client [here][soda].

 [lm]: https://github.com/weaveworks-liquidmetal
 [flint]: https://github.com/weaveworks-liquidmetal/flintlock